pekkanikander/pico-extras-usb-msc-virtual-disk/README.md

 For convenience, `tools/ncat.c` is a small non-caching utility for macOS.

-2. **Force a full remount**
+### Forcing a remount by simulating media change

-When you need the operating system to throw away all cached metadata and data, for example, after changing root directory entries, the device can simulate a very brief USB disconnect/reconnect.
+When you need the operating system to throw away all cached metadata and data, for example, after changing root directory entries, the device can either simulate a media change or a very brief USB disconnect/reconnect.
+(Technically, the so-called media change is an SCSI Unit Attention (UA) 0x28 notification, which most operating systems interpret as a media change.)
 This causes the host to unmount and immediately remount the drive, picking up every update at once.